orsonteodoro/gcf2/profiles/minmax-v1/docs/CFI-support.md

 * Rebuild the more dangerously risky CFIed @system then @world
 * Increase the quality of the build with scan-cfied-broken-binaries with fixes
 * Finalize and polish without debug and test flags

+## The gen_pkg_lists.sh generator

+The `gen_pkg_lists.sh` script is provided to generate CFI whitelists and blacklists.
+Before running the list generator, both `CC_LTO` and `CC_LIBC` in the generator script should be set to either clang or gcc in make.conf.
+The list generator can be run by doing `bash gen_pkg_lists.sh`.

+The following files are generated for Clang CFI flags:

+* /etc/portage/emerge-cfi-no-cfi.lst -- Packages that must not use CFI flags
+* /etc/portage/emerge-cfi-no-data.lst -- Packages that are missing installed files list and cannot be determined if CFI flags applies
+* /etc/portage/emerge-cfi-skip.lst -- Packages that don't require CFI flags because no binaries exists
+* /etc/portage/emerge-cfi-system.lst -- Packages that may use CFI flags.
+Only applies if CC_LIBC=clang and CXX_LIBC=clang.
+Otherwise, do not apply CFI flags.
+* /etc/portage/emerge-cfi-world.lst -- Packages that may use CFI flags.
+Only applies if CC_LTO=clang and CXX_LTO=clang.
+Otherwise, do not apply CFI flags.

+The bashrc will filter package for viability of Clang CFI support.
+It requires to regenerate new lists with `gen_pkg_lists.sh` that will scan binaries for presence of binaries and dlopen().

+If the package is temporarly LTO or CFI blocked or a new install, you may try to manually move the package from no-data to lto-agnostic and cfi-world / cfi-system in the emerge*.lst files in order to bypass the pre IR compatibility check only if static-libs will be not built or will have static-libs disabled or will have its LTO disabled.
+Disabling LTO will also disable Clang CFI which also weakens the security.

 #### Detailed steps